jasminequach/jasminequach.github.io/essays/standards.md

 That being said, I like being organized on my _own_ terms.
 To be honest, sometimes using ESLint feels a lot like when I was in eighth grade and forced to take Cornell notes instead of notes in the style that _actually_ helped me.
 (Even now, I am being forced to take Cornell notes—_Cornell_ notes, people!
 Yuck!—in another college-level class, but I digress…)

 I know how to keep my own workspace orderly.
-A tool that strictly enforces the guidelines can be helpful, but for someone like me, it can also be a little stifling, especially if it’s just catching tiny, trivial errors like an extra new line at the bottom of my code.
+A tool that strictly enforces the guidelines can be helpful, but for someone like me, it can also be a little stifling, especially if it’s just catching tiny, trivial errors like an extra newline at the bottom of my code.
 Overall, I have mixed feelings.
 I’m sure I’ll adapt to ESLint pestering me by learning to avoid making those errors in the first place, but for now, it’s almost acting like a real backseat driver!

 <br>